boozallen/sdp-docs/docs/html/_sources/pages/learning-labs/jte-advanced-features/index.rst.txt

 * The Default Step Implementation: how to create steps on the fly in the Pipeline Configuration
 * Pipeline Lifecycle Hooks: how to register steps to be dynamically invoked in response to pipeline events
+* Multi-Method Steps: how to create utility wrappers by defining multiple methods in a step

 Click ``Next`` to move on to this lab's prerequisites.